Vanadium-GITHUB/EoaNB/README.md

 ### Crash Troubleshooting

-`Missing Together for Victory Crash`: The current version of our mod crashes after unpausing on the first day of the game for players who do not own the HOI4 dlc *Together for Victory*.
-We are aware of this issue and it is a priority of the team to make our mod available for all Hearts of Iron players.
-However, until this message is changed otherwise, we have to yet pinpoint the exact code causing the crash.

 `Recalculating Naval Distances Crash`: The current version of our mod crashes during the game-booting process between the launcher window and the main menu for some users with incompatible graphics cards.
 A good fix for most users has been to enter the Steam Library and enter the option `-opengl` into Hearts of Iron 4's launch settings.

 ## Meet the Team; Join the Discussion